If you are on holiday in Southern Italy, we strongly recommend that you visit the West Coast of Calabria, and here we tell you the top things to see.

 Born in 1915 in Comiso (Sicilia), he was a volcanic artist and he exhibited all over the world.
 A color experimenter, he distorted and glorified feminine forms, he created art in unthinkable places, such as the remote rocks in the Babile Valley in Ethiopia.

-In Fiumefreddo Bruzio the frescoes of the Stanza dei Desideri at the castle stand out; the sculptures of La Ragazza del Surf in largo Torretta and La Ruota della Fortuna in largo Rupe; the fresco about San Rocco (that frees from the plague) in the small church dedicated to the saint of MontPellier, paintings that wrap around the inner walls of the dome.
+In Fiumefreddo Bruzio the frescoes of the Stanza dei Desideri at the castle stand out.
+Tourists appreciate the uniqueness of the sculptures of La Ragazza del Surf in largo Torretta and La Ruota della Fortuna in largo Rupe.
+It’s really impressive the fresco about San Rocco (that frees from the plague) in the small church dedicated to the saint of MontPellier, paintings that wrap around the inner walls of the dome.

 Tomato of Belmonte (Pomodoro di Belmonte)